The Haskell Invitational is the signature horse race of the season at Monmouth Park.

 Placing your Haskell 2019 horse bets

-For those interested in betting on the Haskell this year, the 14 NJ online sports betting platforms are not offering Haskell action.
+For those interested in betting on the Haskell this year, the 13 of the 14 NJ online sports betting platforms are not offering Haskell action.

-Mobile and online customers can still wager via horse betting site TVG, a mainstay in the region for horse races.
+Mobile and online customers can also place their bets via horse betting site TVG, a mainstay in the region for horse races.

 Like NJ sports betting apps, there is no need to leave home to find a place to watch the race and bet.
 NBC will have a live broadcast.
 The event moved to a Saturday to accommodate the network.

 Those with tickets to the Haskell can wager at the betting windows at Monmouth.
 (Note that seat reservations should be made in advance.)
 If you’re closer to Meadowlands Racetrack, the betting windows there will also have odds on the Haskell.